 - Growers can change soil management practices as long as they document what they are doing.

 Our annual questionnaire is an important part of our research.
-Our year-1 pre-soil-testing questionnaire will assess growers’ current knowledge of soil health, current soil management, and current soil testing practices.
-We will also ask growers to choose an initial question which they want their soil health testing to answer: for instance “Is my current soil management improving my soil health?”, or “What are the effects of my current crop rotation on soil health?”
-This question will help growers choose the location and timing of their soil sample collection, and will emphasize that they are the investigating citizen scientists.
+Our year-1 baseline questionnaire assesses growers’ knowledge of soil health, current soil management, and current soil testing practices.
+We also ask growers to choose an initial question which they want their soil health testing to answer: for instance “Is my current soil management improving my soil health?”, or “What are the effects of my current crop rotation on soil health?”
+This question helps growers choose the location and timing of their soil sample collection, and emphasizes that they are the investigating citizen scientists.

-We will compile the data from each grower annually into individualized progress reports, with easy-to-read graphics and spreadsheets.
-The individualized progress report will allow growers to track how their soil health has changed over the project time-frame, what might account for that change, and where they fall within the range of group results.
+We compile the data from each grower annually into individualized progress reports, with easy-to-read graphics and spreadsheets.
+The individualized progress report allows growers to track how their soil health has changed over the project time-frame, what might account for that change, and where they fall within the range of group results.

-To accomplish Objective #1, (Increase soil health knowledge and use of soil health tests by Front Range growers), we will offer the following inducements: free annual Haney/PLFA soil health tests (Ward Labs) for 10 years; additional Haney/PLFA soil health tests at 20% discount; a new soil probe; and a $50 stipend for each soil sample collected for the first 3 years of the project.
-We will solicit new participating growers for the project through year 2.
-We will include educational material in all questionnaires, newsletters and meetings with participating growers.
-We will also produce a short annual class as part of each annual meeting.
-We will continue to raise funds to pay for all 10 years of the project, in order to obtain long-range data.
-Boulder’s Open Space Departments, Sustainability Office, Farmers Market, Conservation Districts and Chamber of Commerce have all pledged support for the project.
-Donations from local businesses and research grants will be solicited for additional funding for following years.
-Success will be measured by the number of participating growers in the project, how many decide to purchase additional soil health tests and the number of growers who implement new soil health management practices.
+To accomplish Objective #1, (Increase soil health knowledge and use of soil health tests by Front Range growers), we offer the following inducements: free annual Haney/PLFA soil health tests (Regen Ag Lab) for 10 years; additional Haney/PLFA soil health tests at 10% discount; a new soil probe; and a $50 stipend for each soil sample collected for the first 3 years of the project.
+We solicit new participating growers for the project through year 4.
+We include educational material in all questionnaires, newsletters and meetings with participating growers.
+We also produce a short annual class as part of each annual meeting.
+We continue to raise funds to pay for all 10 years of the project, in order to obtain long-range data.
+Boulder’s Open Space Departments, Sustainability Office, Farmers Market, Conservation Districts and Water Conservancy Districts have all granted funds to the project.
+Donations from local businesses and research grants will be solicited for additional funding for years 4-10 of the project.
+Success is measured by the number of participating growers in the project, how many decide to purchase additional soil health tests and the number of growers who implement new soil health management practices.

-To accomplish Objective #2 (Improve key soil health indicators of participating growers), we will include educational material about soil health practices in all grower questionnaires, newsletters, meetings and individualized progress reports.
-We will track, compile and distribute data on soil organic matter, soil health scores and days of living cover.
-We will ask growers making the largest gains to give short presentations at annual meetings.
-Success will be measured by our growers’ changes in soil health scores, soil organic matter, and number of days/year of living cover.
+To accomplish Objective #2 (Improve key soil health indicators of participating growers), we include educational material about soil health practices in all grower questionnaires, newsletters, meetings and individualized progress reports.
+We track, compile and distribute data on soil organic matter, soil health scores and days of living cover.
+We ask growers making the largest gains to give short presentations at annual meetings.
+Success is measured by our growers’ changes in soil health scores, soil organic matter, and number of days/year of living cover.

-To accomplish Objective #3 (Strengthen connections between different factions of Colorado’s agricultural community), we will not tolerate any bad-mouthing of other participants.
-We will include team-building activities such as “speed-dating”, socializing and meal sharing at each annual meeting (at a grange hall rather than a government office).
-We will emphasize that no one grower has all the answers, but collectively the group already has almost all the answers.
-Success will be measured by the number of growers who are willing to talk about their soil health practices with rest of the group and participate in outreach events, and by the ease with which participating growers are able to agree on the 3-year report format and content to Western SARE.
+To accomplish Objective #3 (Strengthen connections between different factions of Colorado’s agricultural community), we do not tolerate any bad-mouthing of other participants.
+We include team-building activities such as “speed-dating”, socializing and meal sharing at each annual meeting (at a grange hall rather than a government office).
+We emphasize that no one grower has all the answers, but collectively the group already has almost all the answers.
+Success is measured by the number of growers who are willing to talk about their soil health practices with rest of the group and participate in outreach events.

 2019 was a busy and successful year for the Citizen Science Soil Health Project.
 Here are some of our accomplishments: